 Up until June 2021, any thought regarding the visual identity of the product was minimal.
-The main reason being that the entire company was rebranding and I hadn't received the new brand package yet.
+The main reason being that the entire company was rebranding and I hadn't yet received the new brand package.
 As a result, it was up to me to decide the initial visual direction for the product.

 Testing my designs with end users throughout all stages of the design process was integral to creating a delightful user experience.
-Almost every week I conducted some form of test with the support of the Product Researcher, Lead Developer, and a Junior Designer.
+Almost every week I conducted some form of test with the support of the Business Analyst, Lead Developer, and a Junior Designer.
 In total, I conducted 81 tests in 2021, with each test taking our team one step closer to creating a brilliant product.
 We used Miro to collaboratively note-take and compile our key findings during each round of testing.

 As we continued to build the product, it was important that we kept our persona's up to date to ensure we were always designing with the end user in mind.
 That is why I set it as an internal design goal to evaluate the accuracy of our key persona's quarterly by conducting additional user interviews.

 In September 2021, we officially launched the product and started implementations for many schools.
 In the following months I got the pleasure of sitting in on product demos to hear the initial reactions of new clients and take note of their questions.
-To this date, new features are constantly being designed, tested, and added to the product.
+To this date, new features are constantly being designed, tested and added to the product.